 Finished making her bed, she sat down at her desk to do homework, yawning.
 She rubbed her eyes, opening her old laptop.
 Accessing the school network, she finished her homework quickly; looking at the clock, she smiled.
 Four-twenty.
 I can spend a good amount of time at the gym today.

 She donned shorts, a sports bra, and tank-top before grabbing her gym bag.
-Walking out of the dorm building, she made her way through the massive crowds of Miami, arriving at the Muay Thai gym and dropped her bag off at a locker.
-Wrapping her hands, she began her warm-up before conditioning and training with Brock, her coach.
+Walking out of the dorm building, she made her way through the massive crowds of Miami.
+Arriving at the Muay Thai gym, she dropped her bag off at a locker, and wrapped her hands.
+She began her warm-up before conditioning and training with Brock, her coach.

 After training for three hours, she finally hit the showers, breathing heavily with sweat running down her body.
-She cooled down, stretching out while letting the cool water slide down her smooth skin.
+She stretched out, letting the cool water slide down her smooth skin.

 She began training in Muay Thai in eighth grade to release the stress she felt at home; her parents were semi-traditional second-generation immigrants from Korea.
 Her mother and father were a part of a conceptually arranged marriage that did have its struggles; they loved each other, but business played a role.